Skip to content

 Newer 5D has improved shaving along the contours of the face

-Affordable price tag for most buyers
+It has an affordable price tag for most buyers

 Useful indicator for viewing the charge left